Skole: History

-The first official date recorded for Skole was in 1397.
+The earliest written mention of Skole was in 1397.
+But, a settlement existed in Skole since 10th century (Rus' era).
 A very important route from Kyiv to Hungary ran through Skole; as a result, it was frequently fought over by other nations.
-When the Skole region was under Polish rule, the Polish king parceled out the land among the Polish nobility.
+When the Skole region was under Polish rule, the Polish king parceled out the land among szlachta.
 German colonists, particularly craftspeople, who settled in the Skole region promoted the development of its economy.
 A great influence on the economy and cultural development of the region was Baron Groedl and his family.
 In Skole, the coins of Baron Groedl were used.
 They were minted at Vien, a mint which continued to be in use until 1930.

 Skole received its Magdeburg rights in 1397, by a decree of King Wladyslaw Jagiello.
 Until 1772, the town belonged to the Lviv Land, Ruthenian Voivodeship of the Kingdom of Poland.
 Following the Partitions of Poland, it was annexed by the Habsburg Empire, as part of Austrian Galicia, where Skole remained until 1918.
 In the interbellum period, it was part of Stryj County, Stanislawow Voivodeship, with population divided between Jewish, Polish and Ukrainian communities, also Germans and Czechs.
 In its vicinity there were three German villages, Annaberg, Felizienthal and Karlsdorf.
 Until September 17, 1939 (see Soviet Invasion of Poland), the town housed Battalion Skole of the Border Protection Corps.

 Modern Skole is a small town, with favorable conditions for the tourist trade.

 Until 18 July 2020, Skole was the administrative center of Skole Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Skole Raion was merged into Stryi Raion.

 Jewish history

 Skole was the site of many horrendous atrocities against the Jewish people living there.
-The Ukrainian Christians living there were described as 10 times crueller than the German executioners by Aaron Wilf in his diaries.
 Some local residents such as married couple Mykhailo Svystun and Polaho Svystun who saved the lives of a Jewish friend and his family.